Popejoy speaks to Rotary of Greater Statesville on cybersecurity

-Luke Popejoy, owner of Integrity Computers, Inc., recently gave a program to the Rotary Club of Greater Statesville about Cyber Security and the necessity for businesses and individuals to incorporate this into their computer systems.
-Pictured from left to right are Matt Madison, club Program Chair, Sherry Harris, club President, and Luke Popejoy.
+Luke Popejoy, owner of Integrity Computers Inc., recently gave a program to the Rotary Club of Greater Statesville about cybersecurity and the necessity for businesses and individuals to incorporate this into their computer systems.
+Pictured from left are Matt Madison, club program chair, Sherry Harris, club president, and Popejoy.

 Tags